theislab/archmap_doc/docs/index.rst

 .. note::

    This project is under active development.
-If you come across any
+If you come across any issues, please write an email to archmap.bio@gmail.com.

 Links To The Detailed Information Pages